Wells Fargo lifts Owl Rock Capital Corporation [ORCC] price estimate. Who else is bullish?

-Owl Rock Capital Corporation [NYSE: ORCC] plunged by -$0.11 during the normal trading session on Thursday and reaching a high of $11.775 during the day while it closed the day at $11.71.
+Owl Rock Capital Corporation [NYSE: ORCC] stock went on a downward path that fall over -1.61% on Thursday, amounting to a one-week price decrease of less than -1.95%.
 The company report on November 2, 2022 that Owl Rock Capital Corp.
 Reports Third Quarter Net Investment Income Per Share of $0.37 and NAV Per Share of $14.85; Increases Quarterly Regular Dividend and Introduces Quarterly Supplemental Dividend.

 5 Undervalued Stocks For 2023